 - Old cell phones– Many electronics stores or phone companies have boxes for recycling cell phones and batteries.

 - Spices that have expired– Check your cupboards and pantry, toss out old spices.
 Here’s an article with details about how long spices last.

 - Non working electronics– If you haven’t dropped off the stereo or DVD player to be fixed and have no immediate plans to do so, just get rid of it.

 - Old stretched out bras– Keep those comfy old jogging pants but stretched out bras are not doing you any favors.

 - Plastic bags– While it is handy saving your grocery store bags for other uses, we all wind up with an excess of them that we just don’t need.
 Toss them in the recycling.

-- Clothes that don’t fit– Clothes more than one size too small/too big should be donated or sold in a garage sale.
+- Clothes that don’t fit– Clothes more than one size too small/too big should be donated or sold.

 - Unused or duplicate kitchen utensils– 6 wooden spoons?
 3 meat mallets?
 Unopened egg poacher?
 Clean it all out of those drawers!